catalyst/moodle-auth_userkey/README.md

 **Redirect after logout**

-You can set URL to redirect user to after they logged out from Moodle.
-For example you can redirect them to logout script of your web application to log users out from there as well.
+You can set URL to redirect users after they logged out from Moodle.
+For example you can redirect them to logout script of your web application to log users out from it as well.
 This setting is optional.